 The JFK Special Warfare Museum operates under the umbrella of the United States Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS), the schoolhouse for Special Forces, Civil Affairs and Psychological Operations.
 Maintenance of the collection falls under the regulatory and functional guidance of the United States Army Center of Military History (CMH).
-In 1986, the JFK Special Warfare Museum was charged as the United States Army Special Operations Command’s agent for the preservation of the USASOC material culture located both on Fort Bragg and at off-site locations.
+In 1986, the JFK Special Warfare Museum was charged as the United States Army Special Operations Command’s agent for the preservation of the USASOC material culture located both on Fort Liberty and at off-site locations.

 BG William P. Yarborough, the Commander of the US Army Center for Special Warfare/US Army Special Warfare School, in 1960 developed an encompassing plan to ensure the inculcation of the US Army Special Forces within the US Army.
 As part of his vision, he included a museum.
 He felt that a museum would visibly indicate the unit’s stature to the rest of the Army while also educating the rank and file to their lineage and history.
 Originally the museum's mission was parochial, exclusively spotlighting the history of Special Forces.
 The mission, over the past 45 years, has evolved and now encompasses the PSYOP and CA branches.